huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

-# Research Project: Explore A NEAT-ly Wumpus Reinforcement Model
+# Research Project: Generative Adversarial in Augmenting Mutation-Evolution (GAAME)
 ### Author: Truong Nguyen Huy
 ### Major: Computer Science - Software Engineering
 #### @ University of Illinois at Chicago

+##Description:

 This research adopts the Wumpus World concept in Artificial Intelligence by Michael Genesereth, and the wumpuslite Java frame (designed by Professor James P. Biagioni in Artificial Intelligence II at UIC) as the environment (task).